You can donate your data to help researchers study COVID-19 misinformation

 Mozilla is doing something similar to what Markup did with its Citizen Browser Project.
 That group paid 2,601 people to report—via a special browser—the unique mix of content Facebook’s algorithm serves them based on their demographics and political leanings, among many other factors.

-But Mozilla is crowdsourcing its research effort, so anybody with a Firefox browser can add the Rally extension, which will let them contribute elements of their browsing data to the Princeton study.
-The project opens up a host of possibilities for other research too: Mozilla’s Rally Project Lead Rebecca Weiss told me there is a whole community of researchers from the cybersecurity, policy, and social sciences fields who desperately need real user data to help them solve some of the web’s biggest problems.
+But Mozilla is crowdsourcing its research effort so anybody with a Firefox browser can add the Rally extension, which will let them contribute elements of their browsing data to the Princeton study.
+The project opens up a host of possibilities for other research too: Mozilla’s Rally project lead Rebecca Weiss told me there is a whole community of researchers from the cybersecurity, policy, and social sciences fields who desperately need real user data to help them solve some of the web’s biggest problems.

 Weiss tells me Mozilla has been in discussions to get a Chrome version of the Rally extension into the Chrome store.